keano-robinson/react-star-rating/README.md

                     clickable: true, //Makes StarRating interactive (false by default)
                     clickHandler: (newRating, _totalStars) => setRating(newRating), //Dynamically adjusts rating.
 These values are used in the paragraph below.
                         //When StarRating is clicked, clickHandler is called with the new rating and total number of 'stars' of the StarRating component
-                    StarComponent: Planet, //A gold star with grey background by default decimalPrecision //Adjusts the precision of the tooltip })}
+                    StarComponent: Planet, //Overrides default star icon with a planet icon (default: gold star with grey background) decimalPrecision //Adjusts the precision of the tooltip, figures are given to 1 decimal place by default })}
                 <p>
                     Rating: {rating.toFixed(decimalPrecision)} out of {totalStars.toFixed(decimalPrecision)}